sa-akhavani/waffled/README.md

 With the content of this repository, we aim to provide the community and WAF vendors a tool to rigorously test their products against parsing discrepancies for different content-types.

-We also provide a dataset of our discovered bypasses in popular WAFs.
+We also provide a dataset of our discovered bypasses in popular WAFs (anonymized).

 The codebase includes:

-- A HTTP/1.1 fuzzer to generate requests with different content-types
+- A HTTP/1.1 fuzzer to generate requests with different content-types.
-- Grammar for the fuzzer for different content-types.
+- Multiple grammars for the fuzzer to test different features of each content-type and RFCs.
-- A parser to extract the generated request results from the fuzzer output
+- A parser to extract the generated request results from the fuzzer output.
-- Echo servers to test if the web applications behind the WAFs can parse the request payload correctly
+- Echo servers to test if the web applications behind the WAFs can parse the request payload correctly.
 - HTTP request relay to forward an http request to the destination in binary string format without any modification.
-- A dataset of discovered bypasses in popular WAFs
+- A dataset of discovered bypasses in popular WAFs (anonymized).
 - HTTP Normalizer to normalize (cleanse) or block malformed HTTP requests.

 ## Content-Types